hngocuyen/xcpp/README.md

 # ngocuyencoder
 ***XCPP***

-xcpp is quick and efficient compilation and execution shortcut for linux
+xcpp is auto build and run for linux

 ## Building xcpp
 * FOR LINUX PLATFORM